By Catherine Ageno

 Government is optimistic the country will achieve its middle income status target by 2020 despite some challenges.

-It comes at a time many economist are expressing skepticism about realization of this target.
+It comes at a time many economists are expressing skepticism about realization of this target.

-Speaking on the sideline of Independence Day celebrations, the minister for finance Matia Kasaijja said that government is still hopeful that this target will be achieved as planned.
+Speaking on the sidelines of the 2018 Independence Day celebrations, the minister for finance Matia Kasaijja said that government was still hopeful that this target would be achieved as planned.